Skip to content

 Pennsylvania Horticultural Society’s Pop-Up Gardens

-PHS Pop-Up Garden at South Street Neighborhood: South Philadelphia
+PHS Pop-Up Garden South Street

-PHS Pop-Up Garden at Manayunk Neighborhood: Manayunk
+PHS Pop-Up Garden Manayunk

 The Pennsylvania Horticultural Society’s two Pop-Up Gardens transform vacant lots into lush outdoor spaces.
 At both gardens, expect botanical-themed cocktails and a rotating selection of food from local restaurants.